mailsac/mailsac-examples/getting_started/checkmail.rst

 Now that curl and jq are installed, we can start interacting with Mailsac API.
 The `Mailsac API Specification <https://mailsac.com/docs/api/>`_ includes all supported endpoints.
-The API Specification reference is great starting place, if you a familiar with REST APIs, or for reference after completing this step-by-step introduction.
+The API Specification reference is great starting place, if you a familiar with APIs, or for reference after completing this step-by-step introduction.

 In this example, we are going to check an arbitrary email address for mail, read that email and respond to the email.